fachat/cbm_ultipet/README.md

 - The 54MHz oscillator has the wrong footprint
 - The shortbus expansion port has the wrong pinout
 - The LM3900 is using the wrong bias voltage
-- The LM386 is using the wrong gain and input voltage divider
+- The LM386 is using the wrong gain and input voltage divider; also, the volume poti is wrong taper type
 - The 9V generator creates quite some buzz on the audio
 - The 3.3V SPI clock has too much noise
 - The The power LED connector is ... not connected ...

 The following sections show the fixes to be applied to the board.